ohler55/ox/README.md

  - Fixed bug in SAX parser where raising an exception in the handler routines would not cleanup.

- - Added the max_stack option to provide control over how much space is used on the stack for buffer allocation.

- - Reduced stack use in a few places to improve fiber support.
+ - [TBD] Reduced stack use in a few places to improve fiber support.

 ### Release 2.0.0